-The Company has a Policy on Insider Trading and Compliance which, in addition to mandating compliance with insider trading laws, prohibits any director, officer or employee of the Company from engaging in short sales, transactions in derivative securities (including put and call options), or other forms of hedging and monetization transactions, such as zero-cost collars, equity swaps, exchange funds and forward sale contracts, that allow the holder to limit or eliminate the risk of a decrease in the value of the Company's securities.
-Further, we have stock ownership policies applicable to our directors and executives to promote alignment of interests between our stockholders, directors and management, as described in greater detail further in this proxy statement
+The Company has a Policy on Insider Trading and Compliance which, in addition to mandating compliance with insider trading laws, requires prior legal department review and approval of any Rule 10b5-1 trading plans, and prohibits any director, officer or employee of the Company from engaging in short sales, transactions in derivative securities (including put and call options), or other forms of hedging and monetization transactions, such as zero-cost collars, equity swaps, exchange funds and forward sale contracts, that allow the holder to limit or eliminate the risk of a decrease in the value of the Company's securities.
+Further, we have stock ownership policies applicable to our directors and executives to promote alignment of interests between our stockholders, directors and management, as described in greater detail further in this Proxy Statement.